toolzr/check-domain-availability/README.md

 ## Usage

+The online version can be found at [toolzr.com/domain-availability](https://toolzr.com/domain-availability).

 This tool is open-source and licensed under the MIT License.
 You can use it online or locally by cloning this repository and opening `check-domain-availability.html` in your browser.

 ```bash